 13. Will I be given anesthesia for egg retrieval?

 Yes.
 Intravenous (IV) twilight, sedation is used, which is administered by an anesthesiologist.
 Occasionally, a donor may experience one or more of the following short-term side effects from this type of anesthesia: Nausea, vomiting, and sleepiness.
 Therefore, we instruct you to rest for 24 hours after retrieval.
 You must NOT DRIVE for at least 24 hours.
 And we request you bring another adult with you who will accompany you home after the procedure.

 14. How many eggs does the average donor produce?

 The average donor produces 10-12 eggs, but egg production depends upon the individual and how they respond to the medication.
 The number of eggs produced by a donor can be as low as five or as high as 35, there are factors such as heredity involved- and so we cannot predict how many eggs a donor will produce before egg retrieval.

 15. Will I have a lot of pain or bleeding after egg retrieval?

-You may experience some discomfort similar to menstrual cramps directly after the procedure of egg retrieval but they should dissipate within hours of the procedure.
+You may experience some discomfort similar to menstrual cramps directly after egg retrieval but cramps should dissipate within hours of the procedure.
 You may also experience light spotting, but you should not have heavy bleeding( as with a menstrual period) and you should call us immediately if you begin to bleed heavily or have acute abdominal pain, as this would be highly unusual.